HL7/cqf-recommendations/pages/examples/anc/anc-guidelines.md

 ANC Delivery: 41+ weeks
 </code></pre>

-The protocol contains actions for each expected contact with an applicability condition to specify the timing, and pointing to the [ANC Contact](../../PlanDefinition-anc-contact.html) (a [workflow definition](../../StructureDefinition-cpg-workflowdefinition.html)) describing each contact:
+The protocol contains actions for each expected contact with an applicability condition to specify the timing, and pointing to the [ANC Contact](../../PlanDefinition-anc-contact.html) (a [strategy](../../StructureDefinition-cpg-strategydefinition.html)) describing each contact:

 <pre><code>
 Registration: PlanDefinition/cpg-common-registration